|

 nearby, the

-harpoon and shoulder gun laid out with care at a
+harpoon and shoulder gun laid out with care at a high

 point on the ice edge.
 Waves boomed and